 He is passionate about mental health, in particular men’s mental health and holds SafeTALK and Applied Suicide Intervention Skills Training (ASIST) qualifications as well as Level 1 Rites of Passage Training through The Rites of Passage Institute.

-Michelle Noakes joins the team as our Administration Manager.
+Michelle Noakes is our Administration Manager.
 With more than a decade of experience within residential boarding schools, universities and local government, Michelle now coordinates our School Program and assists behind the scenes with general administration and all things finance.

 Having completed a Bachelor of Social Sciences (Youth Work), Michelle believes education is one of the best tools we can use to create understanding, foster acceptance and empower young people to help both themselves and others.
 Needless to say, she enjoys working with zero2hero because of their unique programs designed to build resiliency, confidence and inspire young people to achieve great things in life.